akfullfo/taskforce/README.md

 `procname`| The value is used when the *start* command is run as the `argv[0]` program name.
 A common use when the `count` value is greater than 1 is to specify `'procname':` '{[`Task_name`](#Task_name)}-{[`Task_instance`](#Task_instance)}' which makes each instance of the task distinct in *ps(1)* output.
 `onexit`| Causes the specified operation to be performed after all processes in this task have exited following a *stop* command.
 The only supported `onexit` operation is `'type': 'start'` which causes the named task to be started.
 It normally would not make sense for a task to set itself to run again (that's handled by the *control* element).
 This handles the case where a task needs a *once* task to be rerun whenever it exits.
 For that reason, `'type': 'start' may only be issued against a *once* task.
 `requires`| A list of task names that must have run before this task will be started.  *once* tasks are considered to have run only after they have exited.
 Other controls (*wait*, *nowait*, *adopt*) are considered run as soon as any `start_delay` period has completed after the task has started.
+`role_defaults`| Similar to the top-level `role_defaults` but applies only to this task.
 `role_defines`| Similar to the top-level `role_defines` but applies only to this task.
 `start_delay`| A delay in seconds before other tasks that `requires` this task will be started.
 `user`| Specifies the user name or uid for the task.
 An error occurs if the value is invalid or if taskforce does not have enough privilege to change the user.

+#### `defaults` and `defines` ####
+The top-level and task-level maps `defaults` and `defines` as well as `role_defaults` and `role_defines` are use to manipulate the [task context](#task-context) and so the Unix environment of the commands that are run.
+The order in which these maps are interpretted governs which entry will be used when building the context.

+The interpretation order for *defines* is:
+1. The top-level `defines`.
+1. The top-level `role_defines` for any role that is in scope.
+1. The task `defines`.
+1. The task `role_defines` for any role that is in scope.
+This gives the task *defines* precedence over the top-level *defines*.

+The interpretation order for *defaults* is:
+1. The task `role_defaults` for any role that is in scope.
+1. The task `defaults`.
+1. The top-level `role_defaults` for any role that is in scope.
+1. The top-level `defaults`.
+This is the opposite order to *defines* but results in the same precedence because the first match *defaults* entry prevents further entries from being applied.

+If more then one `role_defines` map is in scope because there are multiple active roles and the maps contain the same key, it is indeterminate which value will be used.
+It is best to avoid using the same key in cases where multiple roles may be in scope.

 #### The `tasks.commands` tag ####
 `commands` is a map of commands use to manage a task.
 It is the only required `tasks` tag, and the only required command is the `start` command.
 The command name is mapped to a list of command arguments, the first list element being the program to execute.
 All list elements are formatted with the task context, so a command list can be very general, for example: